Acetylcholine deficiency has a major impact on learning and memory. Improve your acetylcholine level with specific supplements and choline-rich foods.

-But it might make you sharper and happier.
+But it will make you mentally sharper and happier.

 Increase Acetylcholine with Tea

-Tea is the most widely consumed beverage on the planet.
+Tea is the most widely consumed beverage in the world.

 Black tea, green tea, white tea, and oolong tea all come from the same plant and are good sources of brain-protecting antioxidants.